bazel-contrib/rules_oci/docs/scala.md

 ```

 In this example, I will not use bzlmod and fall back to the `WORKSPACE` file, as `rules_scala` doesn't support bzlmod yet.
 This file setups
 the `rules_scala` according to the documentation so that we can build scala targets.
-Next, it configures `aspect_bazel_lib` so that we can have access to `tar` rule needed later.
+Next, it configures `bazel_lib` so that we can have access to `tar` rule needed later.
 Finally, it configures `rules_oci` and pulls the base image with Java 17.

 **WORKSPACE**